Seattle Dog Park Data

 Notes on this page

 This page is opinion.
 The principles, opinions, and recommendation above are mine.
-The data claims underneath them link back to the factual pages of this site, to public records, or to published primary sources.
-Where I don't have a citable source, I've flagged it as a data gap rather than asserted it as fact.
+The data claims underneath them link back to the factual pages on this site, to public records, or to published primary sources.

 Relationship to the 2014–2017 SPR process.
 I participated in the People, Dogs and Parks Strategic Plan live interviews as a community member.
-I am not and never have been an SPR employee, a COLA board member, or an elected official.
+I'm not and have never been an SPR employee, a COLA board member, or an elected official.
 My views are personal.